Energy grants - the ultimate guide

 What else do I need to know about the Winter Fuel Payment?

-Most payments are made automatically before Christmas, usually between November and December.
+Most payments are made automatically before Christmas, usually in November or December.
 Make sure you report any change of circumstances as these can affect how much you get.
 For example, if the qualifying person stops getting a benefit or goes into care.
 You can report any changes to the office paying your benefits.

 Cold Weather Payments

-What else do I need to know about the Cold Weather Payment?
+What else do I need to know about Cold Weather Payments?

 You’ll get £25 for each seven-day period of very cold weather between 1 November and 31 March - and it won’t affect any other benefit you receive.
 There’s no need to do anything at all.
 If you’re eligible, you’ll receive it automatically into the same bank account as your benefit payments.
 You’ll get a payment within 14 working days of every cold weather period.